Dwim6464/-Operating-systems-Worksheet-2-Part-1/README.md

 I was unfortunately disadvantaged by the maintanance that occured on November the 28th, 29th 30th, and the 1st of December as each time that I tried to connect to CSCTcloud I was met with this error.
 Despite the fact that the maintance was meant to end at 8am on the 1st CSCTcloud continued to be down throughout the day.
 <img width="789" height="328" alt="image" src="https://github.com/user-attachments/assets/a1075d08-32ea-422d-9133-279187ae87cd" />

-After creating the the file LogQ.txt I was met with the beginning of my operating system
+After creating the the file LogQ.txt I was met with the beginning of my operating system.
+I have been advised by my coursemates to not upload the file LogQ.txt as it is too large, after all as of checking this now I have noticed that it is 4,906,891 and will only get longer.
 <img width="1222" height="877" alt="image" src="https://github.com/user-attachments/assets/fb398890-adb2-46a1-9719-2ffa2229a85b" />